Rebecca Foon

-Rebecca Foon (born 13 December 1978) is a Canadian cellist, vocalist, and composer.
-Foon currently records under her own name, as well as the alias Saltland, and is a member and co-founder of the modern chamber ensemble Esmerine.
+Rebecca Foon (born 13 December 1978) is a Canadian cellist, vocalist, composer and visual artist.
+Foon currently records under her own name, as well as the alias Saltland, and is a member and co-founder of the modern chamber ensemble Esmerine as well as was a member of A Silver Mt.
+Zion.
+She also works with her sister Aliayta Foon-Dancoes.

 Summary of career

 Foon has been a member of several groups associated with the post-rock, experimental, and chamber music scenes of Montreal and New York City, including Set Fire to Flames, A Silver Mt.
 Zion, and Colin Stetson's Gorecki Symphony of Sorrow ensemble.
 Esmerine's Turkish folk-influenced album Dalmak, released in 2013, received the Juno Award for Instrumental Album of the Year in 2014, as did their 2022 album Everything Was Forever Until It Was No More.

-In 2013, Foon released her first Saltland album, which Exclaim.ca described as "a captivating combination of genres from dream pop to chamber music to ambient and shoegaze".
-Her follow-up album, A Common Truth, was praised by The Skinny, which stated that it "is a bona fide stunner."
+In 2013, Foon released her first Saltland album, which Exclaim.ca described as a "combination of genres from dream pop to chamber music to ambient and shoegaze".
+Her follow-up album, A Common Truth, was praised by The Skinny. and was co-written with Warren Ellis.

 In 2020, Foon released Waxing Moon, her first album under her own name.
-She has also composed numerous soundtracks for film and museum projects.
+In 2024 she released a neo classical album, First Sounds with Sarah Neufeld and Richard Reed Parry.
+In 2025 she released a dream pop album, Black Butterflies featuring Patrick Watson as well as Reverie with her sister Aliayta Foon-Dancoes.
+She has also composed soundtracks for film and museum projects.